-- 4.3.
+4.3.
 With regard to the control room, para.
-7.9 of SSR-2/2 (Rev. 1) [1] states: - "The plant information system shall be such that off-normal conditions are easily recognizable by the operators.
+7.9 of SSR-2/2 (Rev. 1) [1] states:

+"The plant information system shall be such that off-normal conditions are easily recognizable by the operators.
 Control room alarms shall be clearly prioritized.
-The number of alarms, including alarm messages from process computers, shall be minimized for any analysed operational state, outage or accident condition of the plant." - 4.4.
-As noted in para.
-4.2, distractions to shift personnel are required to be minimized.
-Examples of such distractions are excessive administrative burdens and excessive numbers of people allowed entry to the main control room.
-The need to minimize such burdens is especially important in shift arrangements for accident conditions. - 4.5.4.4.
+The number of alarms, including alarm messages from process computers, shall be minimized for any analysed operational state, outage or accident condition of the plant."

+- 4.4.
 The management of the operating organization should ensure the effective involvement of shift personnel to the extent necessary in the authorization and performance of all regular or special activities that affect plant operation.
-Such activities may be associated with surveillance testing, maintenance work, permanent and temporary modifications and special operating procedures for tests or particular plant changes. - 4.6.4.5.
-Paragraph 3.13 of SSR-2/2 (Rev. 1) [1] states: - "A staff health policy shall be instituted and maintained by the operating organization to ensure the fitness for duty of personnel.
+Such activities may be associated with surveillance testing, maintenance work, permanent and temporary modifications and special operating procedures for tests or particular plant changes. - 4.5.
+Paragraph 3.13 of SSR-2/2 (Rev. 1) [1] states:

+"A staff health policy shall be instituted and maintained by the operating organization to ensure the fitness for duty of personnel.
 Attention shall be paid to minimizing conditions causing stress, and to setting restrictions on overtime and setting requirements for rest breaks.
 The health policy shall cover the prohibition of alcohol consumption and drug abuse."